Lavrov says Russia is ready to discuss prisoner swap with US after Griner conviction

 “There is a specified channel that has been agreed upon by [Russian President Vladimir Putin and US President Joe Biden], and no matter what anyone says publicly, this channel will remain in effect,” Lavrov reportedly said Friday at the Association of Southeast Asian Nations summit.

-Shortly later, US Secretary of State Antony Blinken said at the same summit that the US will “pursue” talks with Russia.
+Shortly later, U.S. Secretary of State Antony Blinken said at the same summit that the United States will “pursue” talks with Russia.

 “We put forward, as you know, a substantial proposal that Russia should engage with us on.
 And what Foreign Minister Lavrov said this morning and said publicly is that they are prepared to engage through channels we’ve established to do just that.
 And we’ll be pursuing that,” Blinken told reporters at a press briefing.